galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ## Create parallel coordinates plot

-We will visualize the tabular output of hyperparameter search tool from the previous step using the **parallel coordinates plot of tabular data**.
+We will visualize the tabular output of **Hyperparameter search** tool from the previous step using the **parallel coordinates plot of tabular data**.
 There are multiple columns in the tabular output, but we will focus on only a few of them.

 > ### {% icon hands_on %} Hands-on: Create parallel coordinates plot
 >